 Dr. Angela Strzelecki has served as a director since September 2022.
-Dr. Strzelecki currently serves as President, Pharmaceutical Solutions for International Flavors & Fragrances, Inc. ("IFF"), a global producer of specialty chemicals for the food and beverage, fragrance, home and personal care, and health and wellness end markets, a position that she has held since IFF's spin off from DuPont de Nemours, Inc. ("DuPont") in February 2021.
+Dr. Strzelecki currently serves as the Chief Technology Officer and Head of Product Management of the Health and Pharmaceutical division of Roquette Frères, a global leader in plant-based ingredients and a leading provider of pharmaceutical excipients, following the acquisition of the Pharmaceutical Solutions division of International Flavors & Fragrances, Inc. ("IFF").
+From 2021 to 2025, Dr. Strzelecki served as President, Pharmaceutical Solutions for IFF, a global producer of specialty chemicals for the food and beverage, fragrance, home and personal care, and health and wellness end markets, a position that she has held since IFF's spin off from DuPont de Nemours, Inc. ("DuPont").
 From 2018 to 2021, Dr. Strzelecki served as the Global Business Director, Pharmaceutical Solutions for DuPont, with oversight over DuPont's pharmaceutical business unit.
-Dr. Strzelecki began her career with DuPont in 1995 and has served in various roles, including operations, marketing, corporate planning, and research and development during her time at DuPont.
+Dr. Strzelecki began her career with DuPont in 1992 and has served in various roles, including operations, marketing, corporate planning, and research and development during her time at DuPont.
 Dr. Strzelecki earned a B.S. in chemistry from King's College and a doctorate in chemistry from The Pennsylvania State University.
 Dr. Strzelecki brings a wealth of experience in diverse end markets, corporate planning and international business.